 The Board has not recommended dividend on the noncumulative Redeemable Preference Shares of Rs.
 10/each fully paid-up and the equity shares of Rs.
-1/- each fully paid-up in view of the losses in the year under review.
+1/- each fully paid-up in view of the stipulation as per Resolution Plan approved by the Lenders.